 Hanken has since the publication of the action plan made great changes regarding the professional aspects and recruitment of our academic staff.
 The most significant changes are our new long-term strategy Hanken 2025 and the new Instruction for Personnel, effective from 1 August 2017.
 Great efforts has been put into the preparation of both the strategy and the new instruction, and the implementation process has now started together with the new academic year.
 Therefore, the internal review of Hanken can now be carried out in the view of our new strategy during the autumn semester 2017 and an updated HRS4R Action Plan will be published before the end of the year.

 The working group presented in the original action plan has already started the work.
-We will be inviting researchers and teachers of different stages to participate in forming the new action plan in October/November 2017.
 Anyone who is interested in participating, or who has questions regarding HRS4R, is welcome to contact firstname.lastname@example.org for more information.

 The Human Resources Strategy for Researchers (HRS4R)